Equifocal submanifolds with non-flat section and topological Tits buildings: Introduction

 In 1987, K. Burns and R. Spatzier (\cite{BS}) classified irreducible topological Tits buildings of spherical type and rank greater than two such that the topology of the set of all vertices is metric topology.
-In more detail, they showed that each of such irreducible topological Tits buildings of spherical type is isomorphic to the topological Tits building $(\mathcal B_{G'},\mathcal O_{G'})$ of spherical type associated to a simple non-compact (real) Lie group $G'$ without the center.
-See \cite{BS} about the definition of $(\mathcal B_{G'},\mathcal O_{G'})$.
-In 1991, G. Thorbergsson (\cite{Th}) defined the topological Tits building $(\mathcal B_M,\mathcal O_M)$ of spherical type associated to a full irreducible isoparametric submanifold $M$ of codimension greater than two in a Euclidean space.
-The above construction of $(\mathcal B_M,\mathcal O_M)$ is based on his construction.
-Since $(\mathcal B_M,\mathcal O_M)$ is irreducible and of rank greater than two, it follows from the above classification theorem in \cite{BS} that $(\mathcal B_M,\mathcal O_M)$ is isomorphic to the topological Tits building $(\mathcal B_{G'},\mathcal O_{G'})$ associated to a simple non-compact Lie group $G'$ without the center.
-Also, he showed that $(\mathcal B_{G'},\mathcal O_{G'})$ is isomorphic to the topological Tits building $(\mathcal B_{K'\cdot p},\mathcal O_{K'\cdot p})$ of spherical type associated to a principal orbit $K'\cdot p$ (which is an isoparametric submanifold) of the isotropy representation of the irreducible symmetric space $G'/K'$ of non-compact type, where $K'$ is the maximal compact Lie subgroup of $G'$.
-Furthermore, by using these facts, he constructed an isometry $\psi$ of the Euclidean space including $M$ onto the Euclidean space $T_{eK'}(G'/K')$ including a principal orbit $K'\cdot p$ of the isotropy representation of $G'/K'$ satisfying $\psi(M)=K'\cdot p$.
-As its result, he derived that $M$ is extrinsically homogeneous.
+In more detail, they showed that each of such irreducible topological Tits buildings of spherical type is isomorphic to the classical topological Tits building $(\mathcal B_{G'},\mathcal O_{G'})$ of spherical type associated to a simple non-compact (real) Lie group $G'$ without the center, where we note that $(\mathcal B_{G'},\mathcal O_{G'})$ is defined by using parabolic subgroups of $G'$.
+See \cite{BS} about the detailed definition of $(\mathcal B_{G'},\mathcal O_{G'})$.

+In 1991, G. Thorbergsson (\cite{Th}) constructed the topological Tits building $(\mathcal B_M,\mathcal O_M)$ of spherical type associated to a full irreducible isoparametric submanifold $M$ of codimension greater than two in a Euclidean space.
+As above, according to the classification theorem of Burns-Spatzier, the building $(\mathcal B_M,\mathcal O_M)$ is isomorphic to the classical topological Tits building $(\mathcal B_{G'},\mathcal O_{G'})$ associated to a simple non-compact (real) Lie group $G'$ without the center.
+He constructed a homeomorphism of the ambient Euclidean space onto the tangent space of the symmetric space $G'/K$ of non-compact type, where $K'$ is the maximal compact Lie subgroup of $G'$.
+By showing that this homeomorphism is an isometry and the image of the isoparametric submanifold by this homeomorphism is a principal orbit of the isotropy representation of $G'/K$, he proved that the isoparametric submanifold is homogeneous.
-In this paper, we first construct a topological Tits building of spherical type associated to an equifocal submanifold $M$ with non-flat section in an irreducible simply connected symmetric space $G/K$ of compact type and prove the following statement by applying the above classification theorem by K. Burns and R. Spatzier (\cite{BS}) to the topological Tits building associated to $M$ and using the above result in \cite{Th}.

-{\bf Theorem A.}\ {\sl Let $G/K$ be an irreducible simply connected symmetric space of compact type other than a sphere and $M$ an equifocal submanifold with non-flat section in $G/K$ whose sections are spheres.
-Then we have ${\rm codim}\,M=2$.}